 - Letter from the President and CEO

-- 2 Executive Summary

 - 4 Stories of Help, Healing and Hope

-- Rising to the Challenges of a Changing World
+- Rising to the Challenge of an Evolving World

-- Meet Mr. Brazil: Nazareth Prep Coach,

-Driver and Dad
+- 1 Meet Mr. Brazil: Nazareth Prep Coach, Driver and Dad

-- 2 Creative Trauma Support for Families
+- 12 Creative Trauma Support for Families

-- Giving Voice to Vulnerable Children:

-VoiceGivers Concert Benefits Holy
+- 13 Giving Voice to Vulnerable Children: VoiceGivers Concert Benefits Holy Family Institute

-Family Institute

 - 14 Specialized Learning for the Whole Child

 - 16 Events

-- 18 Financials
+- 17 Financials

-- 19 Sponsors & Friends
+- 19 Sponsors and Friends

 - 21 Governance

-- 22 Awards & Recognitions
+- 22 Awards and Recognitions

 - 23 Next Up

-- 24 Where We Serve
+- 24 Where we Serve

-MISSION STATEMENT
+MISSION

-In the rich tradition of Catholic social teaching and rooted in the heritage of the Sisters of the Holy Family of Nazareth, we empower children and families to lead responsible lives and develop healthy and meaningful relationship built on faith, hope and love.
+In the rich tradition of Catholic social teaching and rooted in the heritage of the Family of Nazareth, we empower children and families to lead responsible lives and develop healthy and built on faith, hope and love.

-RHSING

-Sister Linda Yankoski (left) and Holy Family Institute board chair Staci Brogan

-Dear Friends,

-Annual reports are traditionally a recap of an organization's performance over the most recent fiscal year - a chance to share highlights from 12 months of fulfilling our mission.
+Dear Friends, Annual reports are traditionally a recap of an organization's performance over the most recent fiscal year - a chance to share highlights from 12 months of fulfilling our mission.
 Although there were many highlights between July 2019 and June 2020, how is it possible to talk about anything that happened prior to COVID-19 and the multiple incidents that led to the resurgence of Black Lives Matter?
 When Pennsylvania shut down in mid-March, the entire Holy Family Institute staff sprang into action.
 Counselors quickly learned to conduct telehealth sessions, teachers to cyber educate, administrators to hold video meetings.
 Remote working and learning became the norm, and we all found ways to deal with the social isolation caused by the need for physical distancing.

-We didn't think there was anything more pressing to deal with than the health and safety of our staff, students and clients.

 And then came the death of George Floyd by Minneapolis police officers on the heels of the deaths of Breonna Taylor and Ahmaud Arbery.
 Is witnessing this brutal violence against People of Color what it takes to wake up our collective conscience?
-The majority of clients we serve are People of Color.
-It's imperative that Holy Family Institute be a part of the solution to end racism in all its forms.
+The majority of the clients served by our social services are People of Color.
+It's imperative that Holy Family Institute be a part of the solution to end racism in all of its forms.
 As we think about how to contribute to that effort in a meaningful way, we're inspired by the teachings of Jesus.
 Jesus was always, always reaching out to the disadvantaged, the poor, the outcast.
 He never let the righteous in His day get in the way of His speaking truth to power.
-Jesus teaches us that Black Lives don't just Matter - Black Lives are Sacred.
+Jesus teaches us that Black lives don't just Matter - Black lives are Sacred.
 The events of Spring 2020 will impact multiple generations.
 Whether we are talking about being more prepared for the next pandemic, or finding ways to bridge racial and social divides, we can find the good in what God challenged us to face and overcome this year.
 We pray that the lives lost to sickness and social injustice will be the symbols we need to move forward.
 May we all see the good in each other and realize the capacity for love that God has granted each of us during our time on this earth.
 Thank you for your support of Holy Family Institute and our many programs.

-Yours in faith and service,

-Sister Linda Yankoski, CSFN, EdD President and CEO, Holy Family Institute
+Yours in Faith and Service, Sister Linda Yankoski Sister Linda Yankoski, CSFN, EdD President and CEO, Holy Family Institute

-Sister Linda Yankoski

-TABLE OF CONTENTS

-HOLY FAMILY INSTITUTE

-OUR PROGRAMS